MVladislav/docker-elastic/elasticsearch/README.md

 if something goes wrong you can reset it this way:

-> can also be used to set pw for user like 'kibana_system'
+> can also be used to set pw for user like 'kibana_system, logstash_system, ...'

 ```sh
 $docker exec -it elasticsearch /usr/share/elasticsearch/bin/elasticsearch-reset-password -u elastic